 To provide efficient algorithms for {\sf DFP}, we first consider a basic setting under some realistic assumptions.
-Suppose that the horizontal speed of the drone is a uniform constant under steady wind condition, which will be relaxed in Sec.~\ref{sec:ext}.
-Then, the flight time $\tau(u,v)$ between two sites $u,v\in v$ is proportional to the length of flight path $\ell(u,v)$, denoted by $d(u,v)$.
-Our regression model of energy consumption for drone in Sec.~\ref{sec:battery} implies that the function ${\sf E}\big(\ell(u,v), \tau(u,v)\big)$ is linear in the distance $d(u,v)$, and the charging time $\tau_{\rm c}(b(u))$ is linear in the amount of recharged energy $b(u)$.
+Suppose that the horizontal speed of the drone is a uniform constant under steady wind condition, which will be relaxed in Section~\ref{sec:ext}.
+Then, the flight time $\tau(u,v)$ between two sites $u,v\in V$ is proportional to the length of flight path $\ell(u,v)$, denoted by $d(u,v)$.
+The energy consumption model established in Section~\ref{sec:battery} implies that the function ${\sf E}\big(\ell(u,v), \tau(u,v)\big)$ is linear in the distance $d(u,v)$, and the charging time $\tau_{\rm c}(b(u))$ is linear in the amount of recharged energy $b(u)$.
 Thus, we assume the following linear objective functions: